State Guide

 Illinois State Police, Crime in Illinois Annual Report

 Crime statistics in Illinois are published annually by the Illinois State Police through its Uniform Crime Reporting program.
-The 2024 violent crime rate of 289 per 100,000 placed Illinois 19.5 percent below the national average, though Chicago's rates are substantially higher than the statewide figure and heavily influence the overall numbers.
-Cook County generates a disproportionate share of the state's total crime volume — roughly 58 percent of Illinois violent crimes occur in the Chicago metro area.
-When running a criminal record search, this county-level concentration makes knowing the specific county essential before any court-level search.
+The 2024 violent crime rate of 289 per 100,000 placed Illinois 19.5 percent below the national average, though Chicago's rates are substantially higher than the statewide figure.
+Cook County generates a disproportionate share of the state's total crime volume.
+When running a criminal record search, knowing the specific county is essential before any court-level search.

 Public records law

 Key exemptions relevant to people searches include: private information (home addresses, personal financial information, social security numbers) under § 7(1)(b); law enforcement records where disclosure would interfere with a pending investigation under § 7(1)(d); and personnel files under § 7(1)(n).
-Court records in Illinois are not subject to FOIA — they are governed by Illinois Supreme Court rules, which is why the circuit court clerk portals — not FOIA requests — are the correct starting point for case filings.
-Criminal justice records are further governed by the Illinois Criminal Identification Act (20 ILCS 2630), which limits what portions of criminal history are publicly accessible.
+Court records in Illinois are not subject to FOIA — they are governed by Illinois Supreme Court rules.
+Criminal justice records are further governed by the Illinois Criminal Identification Act (20 ILCS 2630).

 Official public record sources in Illinois